Contents

 - Clone the repository to your computer and install dependencies.

-$ git clone https://github.com/<username>/hexo.git$ cd hexo$ npm install$ git submodule update --init
+$ git clone https://github.com/<username>/hexo.git$ cd hexo$ npm install$ git submodule update --init- Create a feature branch for your change.

-- Start hacking.
+$ git checkout -b new_feature- Start hacking.
 Don’t forget to run tests.

 - Push the branch:

-$ git push origin new_feature
+$ git push origin new_feature- Create a pull request against the

-branch and describe the change.
+masterbranch and describe the change.

 Don't change version in package.jsonWhen making changes on Hexo, don’t change version number in